WordPress/gutenberg/docs/contributors/code/react-native/osx-setup-guide.md

-# A first-time setup guide to native mobile development (OSX)
+# Setup guide for React Native development (OSX)

-Are you interested in contributing to native mobile development?
+Are you interested in contributing to the native mobile editor?
 This guide is a detailed walk through designed to get you up and running!

 Note that the following instructions here are primarily focused on the